Edwincai0429/Datafarming/README.md

   4. Select the `Path` line, and click `Edit...`

-  5. Click the `New` button, and enter `C:\UsefulRubyScripts` in the resulting field.
+  5. Click the `New` button, and enter `C:\datafarmingrubyscripts` in the resulting field.

   6. Click `OK` to accept the input, click `OK` to close the panel, and close everything.

-If all went well, you should be able to open a `CMD.EXE` window, type `PATH` followed by a return, and see `C:\UsefulRubyScripts` as an element of the `PATH` string.
+If all went well, you should be able to open a `CMD.EXE` window, type `PATH` followed by a return, and see `C:\datafarmingrubyscripts` as an element of the `PATH` string.